rsdoiel/antenna/home.md

 ---

-## This Extremely Narrow Home in Japan Was Supposed to Be Even Narrower
+## This Extremely Narrow Tokyo Home Was Supposed to Be Even Narrower

 date: 2025-05-27, from: Dwell